alexei-led/vertical-workload-autoscaler/README.md

 ```

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+We welcome contributions to the WorkloadAutoscaler project.
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

-**NOTE:** Run `make help` for more information on all potential `make` targets
+**NOTE:** Run `make help` for more information on all potential `make` targets.

-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)
+More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html).

 ## License

-Copyright 2024 Alexei Ledenev.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.